abhi18av/nf-tower-docs-orgs-and-teams/docs/launch/launchpad.md

 ## Pipeline Parameters Form

 Launchpad automatically detects the presence of a `nextflow_schema.json` in the root of the repository and dynamically creates a form where users can easily update the parameters.

+!!! tip
+    The parameter forms view will appear, if the workflow has a Nextflow schema file for the parameters.
+Please refer the [**Nextflow Schema guide**](../../nextflow-schema/overview) to learn more about the usa-cases and how to create them.

 This makes it trivial for users without any expertise in Nextflow to enter their pipeline parameters and launch.

 ![](_images/launch_rnaseq_nextflow_schema.png)